purushpsm147/Basic-Task-Management/README.md

 ## 👥 Authors

-- **RamSoft Development Team** - Initial work
+- **Purushottam Gupta** - Initial work

 ## 🙏 Acknowledgments

+- Angular team for the excellent framework and regular updates to Angular 19
-- Angular Material team for the excellent UI components
+- Angular Material team for the comprehensive UI component library
-- Microsoft for the robust .NET ecosystem
+- Microsoft for the robust .NET ecosystem and ASP.NET Core
+- TypeScript team for the enhanced language features in version 5.8
 - Contributors to the open-source libraries used in this project
+- Community feedback that helped shape the modern visual design improvements

+---

+*Last Updated: May 28, 2025 - Angular 19.2.14 Migration & Visual Enhancement Update*